-'''

-(input-port-readtable port) procedure

-(output-port-readtable port) procedure
+''' (output-port-readtable port) procedure

 These procedures return the readtable attached to the character-port port.
-The port '''
+The portparameter of input-port-readtable must be an input-port.
+The port parameter '''

-These procedures return the readtable attached to the character-port port.
-The port parameter of input-port-readtable must be an input-port.
+parameter of input-port-readtable must be an input-port.
 The port parameter of output-port-readtable must be an output-port.